What to feed a rabbit downloadable sheet

 Sit With Your Rabbit

-Hand Feed
+Hand Feed your Rabbit

-Touch While Offering a Treat
+Touch Them While Offering a Treat

-If you’re starting with a rabbit you aren’t bonded to, you can touch their forehead in the way we described earlier while offering them a tasty treat.
-At first, they may move away or appear startled, but they will likely come back to take the treat.
-When they do, you can pet them again on the top of the head briefly.
-Continue this process for a few minutes each day until they get the hang of it.
+At first, they may move away or appear startled, but they will likely return to take the treat.
+When they do, you can briefly pet them again on the top of the head.
+Continue this process for a few minutes daily until they get the hang of it.

 Talk to Them

-You can help your rabbit get used to you and to feel more relaxed by talking to them in a gentle, calm voice while you’re working on petting them.
+You can help your rabbit get used to you and feel more relaxed by talking to them in a gentle, calm voice while you’re working on petting them.
 This reassures them and reinforces that you are not a threat.

 Be Patient and Consistent